MicrosoftDocs/OfficeDocs-O365ITPro/yammer/configure-your-yammer-network/consolidate-multiple-yammer-networks.md

 ## Step 2: Export content from subsidiary networks
 <a name="Export"> </a>

-For information about how to export all Yammer data for a subsidiary network, see [](../manage-security-and-compliance/manage-data-compliance.md#ExportData) and [Export data from Yammer Basic](../manage-security-and-compliance/export-yammer-basic-data.md).
+For information about how to export all Yammer data for a subsidiary network, see [Export data from Yammer Enterprise](../manage-security-and-compliance/export-yammer-enterprise-data.md) and [Export data from Yammer Basic](../manage-security-and-compliance/export-yammer-basic-data.md).

 - Exported files can be uploaded to the parent network.
 You'll need to create a mapping between the file name and the location for the file in your parent network.